roohmeiy/Learning-java/src/stringPackage/README.md

 - String -> array of characters -> non-primitive DT
 - if want to use string then there are 3 classes
     - java.lang.String ->immutable
-    - java.lang.StringBuffer -> mutable
+    - java.lang.StringBuffer -> mutable -> we don't use this --> all functions are synchronized  ---> thread safe --> slow application performance
-    - java.lang.StringBuilder -> mutable
+    - java.lang.StringBuilder -> mutable --> same functions as stringbuilder --> all functions -> not synchronized  ---> mot thread safe  ---> fast application performance
+    - stringbuffer from starting and stringbuilder in v1.5
 - Creating String
     - String str=new String("Pihu); //creating string using new
     - String str="Pihu" //creating string using string literal

+- equals fun= object class fun which check reference but string class override  the equals fun, so it checks content

 ### Step 1: **String Pool Check**
 Each time `new String("Hello")` is executed, Java first checks the **String Pool**, a special memory area inside the **Heap**.
 The literal `"Hello"` is stored there if it doesn’t already exist.